Global CTE Summit 2026

 About the Conference

-The theme of the 2026 summit is Caring for Retired American Football Players and will focus on real-world care strategies, emerging diagnostics, and the lived experience of players and their families.
-Participants will learn about all aspects of CTE including its pathology, genetics, biomarkers, imaging, clinical syndromes, clinical criteria, differential diagnosis, impact on families, and what it is like to live with suspected CTE.
-The summit is organized by the Concussion Legacy Foundation with the content developed in collaboration with the Boston University CTE Center and UCSF Memory and Aging Center.
+The focus of the summit is Caring for Patients with Suspected CTE and programing will cover real-world care strategies, emerging diagnostics, and the lived experience of NFL players and their families.
+Participants will learn about all aspects of CTE, including its pathology, genetics, biomarkers, imaging, clinical syndromes, clinical criteria, differential diagnosis, impact on families, and what it is like to live with suspected CTE.

-Hosted on the UCSF Mission Bay campus, and is designed for clinicians, researchers, and advocates working to improve outcomes for those impacted by brain trauma, as well as suspected CTE patients and their families.
+Hosted on the UCSF Mission Bay campus, it is designed for clinicians, researchers, and advocates working to improve outcomes for those impacted by brain trauma, as well as suspected CTE patients and their families.

 Conference Information